All Episodes

 Thank you for your call.

-I think he wandered a little bit afield from the topic there, but he he did make the point.
+I think he wandered a little bit afield afield from the topic there, but he did make the point.

-And uh Rich was talking about what we're going to be seeing more of.
+And Rich was talking about what we're going to be seeing more of.

-Uh one one of the things that basically I think uh we uh th the lesson we need to learn uh from the election is is that the the traditional appeals uh to American virtue do not work the same way.
+One of the things that basically I think the lesson we need to learn from the election is that the traditional appeals to American virtue do not work the same way.

-And this was, I would say this was the single biggest catastrophic error of the Mitt Romney campaign, when he basically fought on the old line, uh ask yourself, are you better off now than you were four years ago?
+And this was, I would say, this was the single biggest catastrophic error of the Mitt Romney campaign when he basically fought on the old line, ask yourself, are you better off now than you were four years ago?

-What uh Mitt Romney didn't realize is that the left thought that line, ask yourself, are you uh are you better off now than you were four four years ago, is actually the rationale for re-electing Obama.
+What Mitt Romney didn't realize is that the left thought that line, ask yourself, are you better off now than you were four years ago, is actually the rationale for re-electing Obama.

-So I'm gonna vote for the party that's going to promise me food stamps, that's going to be promise me extended unemployment vent benefits that's going to promise me uh the opportunity to get out of the workplace entirely and go on social security disability.
+So I'm going to vote for the party that's going to promise me food stamps, that's going to promise me extended unemployment benefits, that's going to promise me the opportunity to get out of the workplace entirely and go on social security disability.

-He did he's a very smart guy, but he he wasn't smart enough uh to figure out how the average uh a lot of average Americans think when they're faced with that situation.
+He's a very smart guy, but he wasn't smart enough to figure out how the average, a lot of average Americans think when they're faced with that situation.

 You can take a flyer on the guy who's promising to get the economy going, or you can vote for the certainty of the big government nanny state.

-And enough Americans did that, enough of those sort of swingy swingy swing voters in the swing states did that uh to deliver Obama's re-election.
+And enough Americans did that, enough of those sort of swingy, swingy, swing voters in the swing states did that to deliver Obama's re-election.

 And just again, just one final point on that, by the way.

-It's one thing to vote for Obama to take a to to take a wild ride on a guy uh that you don't know in 2008 because he gives you the opportunity to vote for the first black president.
+It's one thing to vote for Obama, to take a wild ride on a guy that you don't know in 2008 because he gives you the opportunity to vote for the first black president.

-Uh Bush is discredited, uh the Republicans uh have outstaided their welcome, the economy's nose-dived and headed off the cliff around the planet.
+The economy's nosedived and headed off the cliff around the planet.

 It's quite another to vote for him again in November 2012 and in effect endorse the last four years, which is what the American people did.